RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 `GET https://api.request.network/invoices/[id] `

-Replace `[id]` with the ID of the Invoice, or the ID of the Request `requestId`.
+Replace `[id]` with the ID of the invoice, or the ID of the Request `requestId`.

 You can check the `status` field of the
 JSON response.
-The different statuses of an Invoice are the following:
+The different statuses of an invoice are the following:
 - `draft`
 - `pending`
 - `scheduled`